shivannis/xandr-docs-public/xandr-docs/digital-platform-api/publisher-gdali-api-setup-guide.md

 ---
 title: Publisher GDALI API Setup Guide
-description: Learn the process of creating and configuring a Guaranteed Delivery Augmented Line Item (GDALI) using our API setup guide. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use our API setup guide to learn the process of creating and configuring a Guaranteed Delivery Augmented Line Item (GDALI). ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---